Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Are your results waning?
 Maybe it’s time to step up your email marketing game.

-First, make sure you’re measuring your results.
+First, make sure you’re measuring your results with an email marketing dashboard.
 Every email marketing or marketing automation tool on the market lets you track opens and clicks.
 Here’s a dashboard for Mailchimp.

 Consider using HubSpot or Google Analytics to measure downstream metrics like leads and sales that result from your email marketing too.
 Here’s a dashboard that lets you do that with HubSpot.